moonglum/kute/README.md

 About enqueue/dequeue: In the parlance of Redis, enqueue is `lpush` and dequeue is `rpop`.
 But I prefer to use the terminology used for the abstract data type [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)).

-Kute keeps entries that are being processed with one central `backup` list (opposed to Kute, which uses [one per worker](https://github.com/soveran/ost#failures) as suggested in the [reliable queue pattern](http://redis.io/commands/rpoplpush#pattern-reliable-queue).
-If a consumer reports an error in the `done` callback, the entry will not be removed from the backup list.
-You can monitor the backup list to keep track of entries that stay in there too long (because the worker crashed or ran into an error).
+Kute keeps entries that are being processed with one central `progress` list (opposed to Kute, which uses [one per worker](https://github.com/soveran/ost#failures) as suggested in the [reliable queue pattern](http://redis.io/commands/rpoplpush#pattern-reliable-queue).
+If a consumer reports an error in the `done` callback, the entry will not be removed from the progress list.
+You can monitor the progress list to keep track of entries that stay in there too long (because the worker crashed or ran into an error).

 ## Anti-Features